 (4) The CDJFS may complete or receive the child care application with information provided over the telephone, fax, the Ohio department of job and family services (ODJFS) child care web site at http://jfs.ohio.gov/cdc/families.stm, or via computer.
 The CDJFS may use and accept electronic records and electronic signatures as specified in Chapter 1306. of the Revised Code.

-(N) The CDJFS shall deny or terminate a caretaker's eligibility for child care benefits, after providing hearing notice rights as required by applicable rules in division 5101:6 of the Administrative Code, when any of the following occurs:
+(M) The CDJFS shall deny or terminate a caretaker's eligibility for child care benefits, after providing hearing notice rights as required by applicable rules in division 5101:6 of the Administrative Code, if the caretaker does any of the following:

-(O) The CDJFS shall not terminate child care benefits if any of the following criteria are met:
+(O) The CDJFS shall not terminate child care benefits pursuant to paragraph (M)(5) of this rule if any of the following criteria are met:

 (1) A caretaker has not utilized child care benefits because the caretaker has not participated in an education or training activity which prepares the caretaker for paid employment due to a scheduled break in the education or training activity.
 This scheduled break cannot exceed one quarter or one semester.